ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 ### Gateway Supported TLS Schemes

-Gateways must suport TLS1.3 [RFC8446].
+Gateways must support TLS1.3 [RFC8446].

 The TLS scheme is used by peer gateways to establish the TLS session prior to the commencement of an asset transfer.
 Gateways must a minimal support the AES-128 in GCM mode with SHA-256 (TLS_AES_128_GCM_SHA256).